briandk/granovaGG/README.markdown

   *  `granova.contr`
   *  `granova.ds`

-## Do I have to choose between `granova` and `granovaGG`?
+## Do I have to choose between granova and granovaGG?
 Absolutely not.
-You can have your `granova` cake with `granovaGG` icing.
+You can have your granova cake with granovaGG icing!

 The packages are currently designed to work side-by-side, which means you can load them both and get the most out of their respective strengths.

-And, if you already have legacy `granova` code but would like to use the new ggplot2-based functions in `granovaGG`, the transition is easy: just add two letters to your function call.
+And, if you already have legacy granova code but would like to use the new ggplot2-based functions in granovaGG, the transition is easy: just add two letters to your function call.

 So, suppose you have some code that uses three classic functions: